marxin/texi2rst-generated/sphinx/gcc/invoking-gcov-tool.rst

   ``-v`` ``--verbose``
     Set the verbose mode.

-.. man end
+..
 Copyright (C) 2017-2021 Free Software Foundation, Inc.
    This is part of the GCC manual.
    For copying conditions, see the file gcc.texi.